Should you get skip-the-line tickets for the most popular Paris attractions?

 Musée d'Orsay Fast Access Tickets & Skip the Line Tours

-Famous for its superb collection of Impressionist paintings, including Van Gogh's Starry Night, the Orsay Museum is not nearly as huge as the Louvre, but don't be fooled - it's crammed full of treasures, many of which can be easy to miss.
+Famous for its superb collection of Impressionist paintings, including Van Gogh's Starry Night, the Orsay Museum is not nearly as huge as the Louvre, but don't be fooled - it's crammed full of treasures, many of which can be easy to miss, and like the Louvre, it's usually packed with people due to its popularity.

 Admission lines can be long and slow - an hour or more in the queue is not unusual.
-To avoid this wait, get a reserved access " target="_blank" rel="sponsored">skip-the-line ticket.
+To avoid this wait, get a reserved access ticket or use your Paris Museum Pass.

 More about what to see & do at the Orsay Museum